PUBLICATIONS

 EUR 50,00

-On 14 April 2018, the German art promoter, museum founder, gallery owner and collector Heiner Friedrich will celebrate his 80th birthday.
-To mark this occasion, Schirmer/Mosel Verlag is publishing a tribute to his work in the art world, which began in 1963 with the founding of the Galerie Friedrich und Dahlem in Munich.
-The publication, which pays tribute to his career, which is rare in the art world, from art dealer to client, financier and donor in one person, outlines his horizons for the first time in a conversation between curator Corinna Thierolf and Heiner Friedrich.
-The accompanying pictures of works of art and artists testify to the enormous contribution Heiner Friedrich has made and made possible for the art of the 20th century.
+On April 14, 2018, the German art promoter, museum founder, gallery owner and collector Heiner Friedrich celebrates his 80th birthday.
+To mark the occasion, Schirmer/Mosel Verlag is publishing a tribute to his work in the art world, which began in 1963 with the founding of Galerie Friedrich und Dahlem in Munich.
+The publication, which pays tribute to a career that is rare in the art world, from art dealer to patron, financier and benefactor in one person, outlines for the first time his horizon of diverse activities in a conversation between the curator Corinna Thierolf and Heiner Friedrich.
+The accompanying pictures of artworks and artists demonstrate the enormous contribution that Heiner Friedrich made to the art of the 20th century and made possible.

 Uwe Lausen.
 The day after tomorrow I will be dead